Shenzhen Metro

 Shenzhen Metro Fare, Card and Ticket

-The fare payment on the metro can be made through single journey tickets or tokens and Shenzhen Transportation card (Shenzhen Tong in Chinese).
-The tokens are RFID plastic tokens and can be purchased from vending machines installed at stations or from ticket counters.
-Eight single journey tickets / tokens can be purchased at a time, so the procedure can be repeated for buying more tickets.
-These tokens are retrieved by the slots at the exit.
+Fare payment on the metro can be made using single tickets or tokens and the Shenzhen Transportation Card (Shenzhen Tong in Chinese).
+The tokens are RFID plastic tokens and can be purchased from vending machines installed at stations or at ticket counters.
+Eight one-way tickets / tokens can be purchased at a time, so the process can be repeated to purchase additional tickets.
+These tokens are taken from the slots at the exit.
 When these tokens are purchased, they record the station of entry.
-If the token is not returned at exit, then maximum fare is charged to the passengers.
+If the token is not returned at the exit, passengers are charged the maximum fare.

-The fare system on the metro is distance based.
-For 0-4 km, the fare is CNY 2.
-Between the distance of 4-12, CNY 1 is charged for every 8 km.
+The metro fare system is distance based.
+For 0-4 km, the fare is CNY2.
+Between 4-12 km, the fare is CNY1 for every 8 km.
 After a distance of 12 km, CNY 1 is added for every 6 km and after a distance of 24 km, CNY 1 is added for every 8 km.

-The Shenzhen Tong card is a smart card that can be reloaded.
-Card reader machines are provided at entry and exit of each station.
-These cards can be re-loaded at vending machines for a minimum of CNY 50.
-This card also provides a discount of 5% on the ticket price and can also be used on buses.
+The Shenzhen Tong Card is a reloadable smart card.
+There are card readers at the entrance and exit of each station.
+These cards can be recharged with a minimum of 50 CNY.
+This card also gives a 5% discount on the ticket price and can also be used on buses.

-Senior citizens aged 65 years and above and people with eligible disabilities can ride the metro for free.
+Senior citizens aged 65 and over and people with recognised disabilities can travel free on the metro.

-Senior citizens aged 60-64 years can avail Senior citizen pass, which entitles them to a discount on ticket prices.
-Similarly, students of primary, secondary and vocational schools can avail Student Pass to get discounts.
-Children who are either under the age of 6 or are under the height of 120 cm can ride the metro for free, provided they are accompanied by a fare paying adult.
-If however, there are two or more kids, then only one kid can ride free, and a full fare applies to the remaining kids.
-The metro system also issues a Shenzhen special Children pass, for all the children aged 6-14 years.
-They are provided with a discount of 50%.
-Passengers can also purchase a day ticket for CNY 20.
-However, the draw back of this ticket is that it cannot be recharged unlike others.
+Senior citizens aged 60-64 can use the Senior Citizen Pass, which entitles them to a discount on the ticket price.
+Similarly, students of primary, secondary and vocational schools can use the student pass to get discounts.
+Children under the age of 6 or less than 120 cm tall can travel free on the metro when accompanied by a paying adult.
+However, if there are two or more children, only one child travels free and the others pay the full fare.
+The metro system also issues a special Shenzhen children’s pass for all children aged 6-14.
+They receive a 50% discount.
+Passengers can also buy a day ticket for 20 CNY.
+The disadvantage of this ticket is that, unlike other tickets, it cannot be recharged.

 Shenzhen Metro Parking

-Shenzhen metro riders can leave their vehicle at the border post.
-Metro riders can also park their vehicle near park and ride but parking fees has to be paid per hour.
+Shenzhen Metro passengers can leave their vehicle at the border post.
+Metro passengers can also park their vehicles near the Park and Ride, but parking fees will be charged by the hour.

 Shenzhen Metro Rules and Tips

-While entering the stations, be careful while pushing the AFC gate.
-It should be not be pushed forcefully.
-Be quick while using the elevator.
-Don’t stand at the beginning of one, pondering whether or whether you should not hop on.
-It creates a line, which leads to chaos.
-Always stay behind the yellow line on the platform, pay heed to the beeping sound made by the train at the time when the doors close and no matter what happens, don’t try to venture out on the tracks looking for your dropped belongings or for any other reason.
-Eating on board the trains is not allowed.
-The management of the metro have made sure that there are enough measures taken to take care of any kind of emergency situation that may arise.
+When entering the stations, take care when pushing the AFC gate.
+It should not be pushed forcibly.
+When using the lift, be quick.
+Don’t stand at the front of one wondering if you should get on or not.
+This creates a line that leads to chaos.
+Always stay behind the yellow line on the platform, listen to the train’s beep when the doors are closing and, whatever happens, don’t try to go out onto the tracks to look for your belongings or for any other reason.
+It is not permitted to eat on the trains.
+The management of the Metro has made sure that there are sufficient measures in place to deal with any emergency situation that may arise.

 Shenzhen Metro Lines and Stations

-There are six metro lines that travel towards east central part of Shenzhen.
-The Luobao and Longhua runs through the border and it crosses the Shenzhen special economic zone and Hongkong.
-So passengers can easily travel towards Hongkong but you have to transfer the metro at Hongkong MTR east rail line.
-Shenzhen Metro lines are recognized by different name.
+There are six metro lines that run to the east central part of Shenzhen.
+The Luobao and Longhua runs through the border and crosses the Shenzhen Special Economic Zone and Hong Kong.
+So passengers can easily travel towards Hongkong, but they have to change the metro at Hongkong MTR East Rail Line.
+Shenzhen Metro lines are known by different names.

 Stations on Line 1 of Shenzhen Metro